fastenhealth/blog/_posts/2025-03-25-developers-need-to-know-information-blocking-complaint.md

 ---

 Application Programming Interfaces (APIs) are a way to allow different applications to communicate and exchange data programmatically (without a human involved).
-They are incredibly common and can act like a market differentiator when comparing 2 similar products -- a good API (with a clean design and thorough documentation) can make or break a product -- depending on the industry.
+They are incredibly common and can act like a market differentiator -- a good API (with a clean design and thorough documentation) can make or break a product -- depending on the industry.

 APIs are also extremely common in Healthcare, but traditionally they’ve been designed for enterprise software integrations which require [BAA’s](https://www.hhs.gov/hipaa/for-professionals/covered-entities/index.html), contracts, and large sums of money before they can be used.
-In general, it was thought that making it easy to manipulate/share medical records in an automated way was a security liability, not a feature.
+In general, it was thought that making it easy to access medical records in an automated way was a security liability, not a feature.

-With the introduction of the 21st Century Cures Act Patient Access APIs, EHR vendors are required to provide a new set of read-only APIs following the FHIR standard, allowing patients to securely share their medical records directly with trusted consumer apps, without requiring any BAA’s or HIPAA compliance.
+The 21st Century Cures Act introduced Patient Access APIs which require EHR vendors to offer a new set of read-only APIs based on the FHIR standard, enabling patients to securely share their medical records directly with trusted consumer apps, without the need for BAAs or HIPAA compliance.

 This is a huge win for patients, however, it will be a burden for EHR vendors (due to ongoing maintenance and lost revenue).
 Because Patient Access APIs were introduced as a regulatory requirement, rather than a monetary/business incentive,